oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ocvp_sddc_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The number of ESXi hosts to create in the SDDC.
-You can add more hosts later (see <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/vmware/20200501/EsxiHost/CreateEsxiHost'>CreateEsxiHost</a>).</div>
+You can add more hosts later (see <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/vmware/20200501/EsxiHost/CreateEsxiHost'>CreateEsxiHost</a>).
+Creating a SDDC with a ESXi host count of 1 will be considered a single ESXi host SDDC.</div>
-                                            <div>**Note:** If you later delete EXSi hosts from the SDDC to total less than 3, you are still billed for the 3 minimum recommended ESXi hosts.
+                                            <div>**Note:** If you later delete EXSi hosts from a production SDDC to total less than 3, you are still billed for the 3 minimum recommended ESXi hosts.
 Also, you cannot add more VMware workloads to the SDDC until it again has at least 3 ESXi hosts.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                                         </td>
             </tr>